hdShang/arxiv-daily/docs/cs-AI/2025-09-03/papers/250903768v1-raguard-a-novel-approach-for-in-context-safe-retrieval-augmented-gen.md

 ---
 layout: default
-title: RAGuard: A Novel Approach for in-context Safe Retrieval Augmented Generation for LLMs
+title: "RAGuard: A Novel Approach for in-context Safe Retrieval Augmented Generation for LLMs"
 ---

 # RAGuard: A Novel Approach for in-context Safe Retrieval Augmented Generation for LLMs